 - Ensuring network security and wireless protocols

-- Installing upgrades to existing computer hardware and software, including automation software
+- Installing network equipment and upgrades to existing computer hardware and software, including automation software

 - Delivering presentations to clients about plans for network systems